mrfdev/CMI/README.md

 - [welcomeMessage.txt](/live-1mb-2.8.1-mc-1.16.1/plugins/CMI/CustomText/welcomeMessage.txt) (handy for /motd (and onJoin msg))
 - [placeholders.txt](/Resources/Add-ons/placeholders.txt) (1MB CMI add-on for 1MB team command)
 - [donate.txt](/live-1mb-2.8.1-mc-1.16.1/plugins/CMI/CustomText/donate.txt) (handy for /donate)

+(See further down the page for the Discord FAQ messages)

 ## :thumbsup: How to use any of this?